tkurtbond/tkurtbond.github.io/posts/2019/11/10/failing-at-ada-again/index.rst

   install software, or OCaml_'s opam_.

 + Brew_, a package manager for macOS doesn't include GNAT and GtkAda.
-The case is better in MacPorts_ and much better on Fedora but there are fewer packaged Ada libraries in general, but not good on Ubuntu.
+The case is better in MacPorts_ and much better on Fedora, but not good on Ubuntu.
+I think there are are fewer packaged Ada libraries across the open source Unixes in general.

 + The lack of a garbage collector is annoying.